MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

 ## Prerequisites

-To complete this demonstration, you need the following resources and privileges:
+To complete this mini-lab, you need the following resources and privileges:

 * A working Azure AD tenant with at least a trial license enabled.

 * An account with Global Administrator privileges.

 * A non-administrator user with a password you know, such as testuser.
-You test the end-user SSPR experience using this account in this demonstration.
+You test the end-user SSPR experience using this account in this mini-lab.

 * A group that the non-administrator user is a member of, such as SSPR-Test-Group.
-You enable SSPR for this group in this demonstration.
+You enable SSPR for this group in this mini-lab.

 ## Enable self-service password reset

 Azure AD lets you enable SSPR for None, Selected, or All users.
 This granular ability lets you choose a subset of users to test the SSPR registration process and workflow.
 When you're comfortable with the process and can communicate the requirements with a broader set of users, you can select additional groups of users to enable for SSPR.
 Or, you can enable SSPR for everyone in the Azure AD tenant.

-In this demonstration, configure SSPR for a set of users in a test group.
+In this mini-lab, configure SSPR for a set of users in a test group.
 In the following example, the group SSPR-Test-Group is used.
 Provide your own Azure AD group as needed:

 1. Sign in to the [Azure portal](https://portal.azure.com/) using an account with global administrator permissions.